Global options

 Configuration

-CLI defaults can be set in ~/.fabro/cli.toml so you don’t have to pass common flags every time:
+CLI defaults can be set in~/.fabro/settings.toml so you don’t have to pass common flags every time:

-CLI flags always override cli.toml values, which override hardcoded defaults.
+CLI flags always override settings.toml values, which override hardcoded defaults.

 fabro run